abdfaizaan/RTIAD-Workshop/Lab-5.md

    ![A screenshot of a search box Description automatically generated](./media/image193.png)

+>**Note**: If no data is available from the last three hours, select the any of longest available time frame and verify.

-6. You should now see in your query output the results of clicks over the last 3 hour window.
+7. You should now see in your query output the results of clicks over the last 3 hour window.

    ![A screenshot of a computer Description automatically generated](./media/image194.png)

-7. While this parameter can be modified, you may wish for it to default to a specific time range instead of forcing users to modify it.
+8. While this parameter can be modified, you may wish for it to default to a specific time range instead of forcing users to modify it.
 Above the time range option, click on the **@ Parameters** option.

    ![A screenshot of a computer Description automatically generated](./media/image195.png)

-8. Click the **pencil icon** to edit the **Time range** parameter.
+9. Click the **pencil icon** to edit the **Time range** parameter.

    ![A screenshot of a computer Description automatically generated](./media/image196.png)

-9. Change the **Default value** to **Last 24 hours** to always show the last day by default.
+10. Change the **Default value** to **Last 24 hours** to always show the last day by default.
 Click **Done** when finished.

    ![A screenshot of a computer Description automatically generated](./media/image197.png)

-10. Close the parameter pane.
+11. Close the parameter pane.

-11. Now click on the **+ Add visual button** above the query results.
+12. Now click on the **+ Add visual button** above the query results.

     ![A screenshot of a computer Description automatically generated](./media/image198.png)

-12. A new flyout will appear on the right-hand side of the screen.
+13. A new flyout will appear on the right-hand side of the screen.
 Click in the text box underneath the **Tile name** option to give this visual the name **Clicks by Hour**.

     ![A screenshot of a computer screen Description automatically generated](./media/image199.png)

-13. By default, the visual that you're using to display the results of this KQL query is a table.
+14. By default, the visual that you're using to display the results of this KQL query is a table.
 This may not be the best way for someone to quickly consume and comprehend what is happening with the results of your data.
 Change the type of visual from a table to an **Area chart**.

     ![A screenshot of a computer Description automatically generated](./media/image200.png)

-14. With this newly formatted visual, you can better understand the peaks and valleys of Clicks from your e-commerce site using the data stream you created earlier in this class.
+15. With this newly formatted visual, you can better understand the peaks and valleys of Clicks from your e-commerce site using the data stream you created earlier in this class.

     ![A graph on a screen Description automatically generated](./media/image201.png)

-15. To save this visual down to the Dashboard, click on the **Apply changes** button in the top-right corner of the screen.
+16. To save this visual down to the Dashboard, click on the **Apply changes** button in the top-right corner of the screen.

     ![A screenshot of a computer Description automatically generated](./media/image202.png)

-16. Once this visual has been placed within the Dashboard, notice again that the visual is only showing the last hour of results.
+17. Once this visual has been placed within the Dashboard, notice again that the visual is only showing the last hour of results.
 Modify the Dashboard to show the **Time Range** of the **Last 24 hours**.

     ![A graph with blue lines Description automatically generated](./media/image203.png)

-17. Refresh the visual and notice that the results will slightly change to reflect the data that has come in since the last execution of the query.
+18. Refresh the visual and notice that the results will slightly change to reflect the data that has come in since the last execution of the query.

     ![A screenshot of a computer Description automatically generated](./media/image204.png)